INTO-CPS-Association/DTaaS/docs/index.md

 !!! failure
     Please note that the development documentation is being rewritten heavily.
-This rework is being done to prepare the software for the next release.
+This rework is being done to prepare the documentation for the next release.
 Please use [DTaaS v0.4](https://into-cps-association.github.io/DTaaS/version0.4/index.html)
     for installation and use.
 Thank you.
 <!-- markdownlint-enable MD046 -->